Job Archives

 Position Summary

-Reports to the Program Director of the Crisis Respite Center (CRC) and will provide services directly to the CRC guests.
-Completes the Intentional Peer Support (IPS), Need Adapted
+Reports to the Program Director of the Crisis Respite Center (CRC) and will provide services directly to the guests.
+Completes the Agency-assigned training as required and will practice according to the principles of recovery-oriented and trauma-informed service delivery.

 Essential Functions